AugustineJeong/Bananos-App/README.md

 # bananos
 A grocery store puchase optimizing tool.
 Using the speech recognition tool, a user can list a quantity and item.
 A collection of this information will be processed in the details page where the cheapest store to buy will be determined.

-The app utilizes a mock database for demonstration purposes.
+The app utilizes a sample database for demonstration purposes.

 ## Screenshots